isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 DHCPv6 Server Limitations
 =========================

-These are the current limitations of the DHCPv6 server software.
+These are the current known limitations of the Kea DHCPv6 server software.
 Most of them are reflections of the current stage of development and should be treated as “not implemented yet”, rather than actual limitations.